til-ai/til-25/README.md

   * `*_manager.py`, which manages your model.
 This is where your inference and computation takes place.
   * `*_server.py`, which runs a local web server that talks to the rest of the competition infrastructure.
 * `Dockerfile`, which is used to build your Docker image for each model.
-* `requirements.txt`, which lists the dependencies you need bundled into your Docker image.
+* `requirements.txt`, which lists the dependencies you need to have bundled into your Docker image.
 * `README.md`, which contains specifications for the format of each challenge.

-The `rl/` directory has an additional folder, [`train/`](/rl/train/).
-You can use the code here to train your RL model; see [`rl/README.md`](/rl/README.md) for instructions.

 You'll also find a final subdirectory, [`test/`](/test).
-This contains tools to test your model locally and score it against the test dataset.
+This contains tools to test and score your model locally.

+There are also two Git submodules, `til-25-finals` and `til-25-environment`. `finals` contains code that will be pulled into your repo for Semifinals and Finals. `environment` contains the `til_environment` package, which will help you train and test your RL model, and is installed by pip during setup.
+Don't delete or modify the contents of `til-25-finals/`, `til-25-environment/`, or `.gitmodules`.

-## Building and submitting
+## Build, test, and submit

-Submitting your model for evaluation is simple: just build your Docker image and push it!
-You can find a more detailed tutorial, including advanced usage for power users, in the [Wiki]().
-(TK link)
+Submitting your model for evaluation is simple: just build your Docker image, test it, and submit.
+You can find a more detailed tutorial, including advanced usage for power users, in the [Wiki](https://github.com/til-ai/til-25/wiki).

 You'll first want to `cd` into the directory you want to build.
-Then, build the image using Docker with an image name and (optionally) an image tag.
-Finally, run `til submit` to submit your image for evaluation.
+Then, build the image using Docker, following the naming scheme below.
+You should then run and test your model before using `til submit` to submit your image for evaluation.

 ```bash